Quarterly Journal of Political Science

 Quarterly Journal of Political Science is a quarterly peer-reviewed academic journal which began in 2006.
 It is published by Now Publishers Inc. and focuses on positive political science and contemporary political economy.
-The journal's joint editors-in-chief are Scott Ashworth (University of Chicago) and Joshua D. Clinton (Vanderbilt University).
+The journal's joint editors-in-chief are Anthony Fowler (University of Chicago) and Stephane Wolton (London School of Economics).

 Abstracting and indexing

 According to the Journal Citation Reports, the journal has a 2015 impact factor of 1.645, ranking it 33rd out of 163 journals in the category "Political Science".